CHEETAH: An Ultra-Fast, Approximation-Free, and Privacy-Preserved Neural Network Framework based on Joint Obscure Linear and Nonlinear Computations: Design of Privacy Preserved Inference

 {\bf (2) Communication Complexity}.
 In the SISO case, CHEETAH has two transmissions: 1) $\mathcal{C}$ sends the encrypted data $[x']_{\mathcal{C}}$ to $\mathcal{S}$; 2) $\mathcal{S}$ sends $[x'\circ{k'}\circ{v}+b]_{\mathcal{C}}$ to $\mathcal{C}$.
 Thus the communication cost is $2n\log{q}$ bits.
 Note that the third transmission in Fig.~\ref{conv_trans} where $\mathcal{C}$ sends the encrypted ReLu share to $\mathcal{S}$ is the beginning of the next layer.

 Similarly, in MIMO, the two transmissions are 1) $\mathcal{C}$ sends $\mathcal{S}$ ${c_ir^2}/{c_n}$ ciphertexts for $c_i$ input images; 2) $\mathcal{S}$ sends $\mathcal{C}$ $c_o$ cipheretexts for $c_o$ kernels.
 Note that, in the first transmission, ${c_ir^2}/{c_n}$ ciphertexts are transmitted at the first convolutional layer while only ${c_i}/{c_n}$ ciphertexts are needed in other layers.
 This is because the size of $\mathcal{S}$-encrypted ReLu will not be changed.
-In the second transmission, since $\mathcal{S}$ can simultaneously send each of $c_o$ cipheretexts after each calculation, the actual communication cost is on transmiting the last one of $c_o$ ciphertexts.
-Thus, the communication cost is $(\frac{c_i}{c_n}+1)n\log{q}$ bits.
+In the second transmission, since $\mathcal{S}$ can simultaneously send each of $c_o$ cipheretexts after each calculation, the actual communication cost is on transmitting the last one of $c_o$ ciphertexts.
+Thus, CHEETAH has a pipelined communication cost as $(\frac{c_i}{c_n}+1)n\log{q}$ bits.